WriteTech-Hub/task-tracker-app/README.md

 The backend provides a REST API that handles:
 - Creating, reading, updating, and deleting tasks
-- Managing users and authentication (if enabled)
+- Managing users and authentication
 - Storing data in MongoDB

 ### Tech Stack